cesanta/mongoose/docs/README.md

 Parameters:
 - `url` - URL to extract port

-Return value: Port for given url or `0` if url doesn't contain port and there isn't default port for url protocol
+Return value: Port for given URL or `0` if URL doesn't contain port and there isn't default port for URL protocol

 Usage example: